seancorfield/honeysql/doc/special-syntax.md

 HoneySQL supports out of the box which are formatted as special syntactic forms.

+The first group are used for SQL expressions.
+The second (last group) are used primarily in column definitions (as part of `:with-columns` and `:add-column` / `:modify-column`).

 ## array

 Accepts a single argument, which is expected to evaluate to